farooqkz/ctf-notify/README.md

 The code is under GNU Affero General Public License.
 See AGPL-3 for licensing information.

 Donations are very welcome.
-Also I accept offers.
+Also I accept job offers.